zaza-ipynb/ai-test-personality/README.md

    ```
 2. **Install Required Packages**

-    With the virtual environment activated, run the following command to install the necessary packages:
+    With the virtual environment activated, run the following command to install the necessary packages,
+    make sure install portaudio first before pyaudio using brew for mac or apt install for linux:
     ```
-      pip install pyyaml ollama elevenlabs
+      pip install pyyaml ollama elevenlabs pydub gtts SpeechRecognition pyaudio
     ```